 With around 100 candidates auditioning, Tatiana was selected by choreographer Camille A. Brown to be one of eight dancers – four of them female – to perform around a chorus ensemble of about 80.
 Tatiana learned her fate as soon as the audition ended.

 “Wooooo!
 I couldn’t believe it,” Tatiana said.
 “I had never been to The Met.
 I didn’t know what to expect.”

-Tatiana has been rehearsing five days a week leading up to the first run of eight performances through October 16, the first time in nearly 30 years that a production of Porgy and Bess has played at The Met.
-A second run of shows is scheduled in January 2020 capped by a live theatric syndicated broadcast on February 1.
+Tatiana rehearsed five days a week leading up to the first run of eight performances into October of last year.
+It was the first time in nearly 30 years that a production of Porgy and Bess had played at the Met.
+A second run of shows started in January and ended on Presidents' Day weekend.

 For Tatiana, this big break caps a whirlwind adventure that started in Portland, Oregon two years ago when she was with the Northwest Dance Project dance company and evolved into a certified Pilates instructor.
 That is what she was doing in New York when another friend, director and choreographer Tislam Bouie, asked her to star in his video – Peggy Sue’s Blues.
 Tislam asked Tatiana to portray his mother, a single mom who struggled with addiction.
 Tatiana was grateful for the opportunity, even more in May when Dance Magazine named Peggy Sue’s Blues as its Dance Video of the Month.

 Awards are not new to Tatiana.
 At Dominican, she was a two-time recipient of a Dizzy Feet Foundation scholarship and was recruited by Mud Water Project creative director My-Lihn Le to perform in the DIRT Festival at Dance Mission Theater.
 Tatiana was filmed and interviewed for a KQED documentary.